shtuk41/CTLab/README.md

 References:
-I can't find where the 3d model came from.
+I can't find where the wolf's 3d model came from.

 - Dependencies